dieuly/software_engineering_2014_template/7_project_management_reflection.md

     Imagining use cases was easy, but writing the system architecture part was difficult because it was hard to connect main components with sub-components and their workflow.
 Also, we stayed off topic at the initial stage of this documentation.
 But, thanks to suggestion from teacher, we could complete this documentation quite successfully.

-* List here also estimation of hours spent in total and by each member in the project It took around 8 hours for each person including the time we spent imaginizing and analyzing during the lecture time.
+* List here also estimation of hours spent in total and by each member in the project It took around 10 hours in practice for each person, including the time we spent imaginizing and analyzing during the lectures.